Agora-wireless/Agora/README.md

      --conf_file=data/tddconfig-sim-ul.json` to start the simulated traffic
      sender with uplink configuration.

+ * Run Millipede with channel simulator and clients
+   * First, return to the base directory (`cd ..`), then run `./build/data_generator data/bs-sim.json` to generate data files.
+   * In one terminal, run `./build/user data/ue-sim.json` to start
+     Clients with uplink configuration.
+   * In another terminal, run  `./build/chsim 8 2 1 1 2 24 bs-sim.json ue-sim.json`
+   * In another terminal, run `./build/millipede data/bs-sim.json` to start
+     Millipede with uplink configuration.

  * To run with real wireless traffic from Faros/Iris hardware UEs, see the "Hardware mode" section below.